Yash08official/Javascript-Part-1-Basic/3_Functions_and_Arrays/1_JavaScript_Functions_and_arrays/readme.md

 <h3> Anonymous function </h3>

-Any function which is not having any name is called as anonmyous function
+Any function which is not having any name is called as anonymous function

-If I declare a function without any name this is anonmyous like as follows :
+If I declare a function without any name this is anonymous like as follows :

 ```
 function (){